-Most of Brunei’s events and festivals are religiously oriented, but there are also holidays that commemorate important historical events.
+Most of the Brunei Darussalam holidays and festivals are religiously oriented, but there are also holidays that commemorate important historical events.
 The First Day of Hijrah, the birthday of the Prophet Mohammad, and Chinese New Year don’t have fixed dates and other notable celebrations include National Day and the Sultan’s Birthday.

 New Year’s Day